18F/sbhub/README.md

-sbhub
+AFRL SBHub
 =====

-A small business hub for the Dayton region.
+A website to encourage collaboration between the Air Force Research Laboratory and small business.